merfik933/CvParser/README.md

 # CvParser

-CvParser is a tool for parsing cs.ee website
+CvParser is a tool for parsing cv.ee website

 ## Features